sshchicago/website2014/source/facilities/index.markdown

 This list will be out of date as soon as it is published, but our tool list includes (but is not limited to):

+* 3D Printers Galore {% img right /images/photos/printed-chain.jpg 300 %}
+	* A Reprap
+	* a more different rep-rap
+	* a Makerbot Cupcake
-* A full electronics bench with:
+* A full electronics bench with: {% img right /images/photos/oscilloscopes.jpg 300 %}
 	* a solder station
 	* a hot air rework gun
 	* oodles of components